nextflow-io/nextflow/docs/dsl2.rst

 .. note::
   Implicit workflow definition is ignored when a script is included as module.
-This allows the writing a workflow script that can be used either as a library module and as application script.
+This allows the writing of a workflow script that can be used either as a library module and as application script.

 .. tip::